-Then there are the "less official" type of group.
-These are hamlets and households.
+Then there are the "less official" types of group - hamlets and households.
 These groups are not branches of the SCA, and cannot hold events in their own names, or open SCA bank accounts.
-They can register badges with the College of Heralds, but those badges won't bear the laurel wreath of an "official" group.
+They can register badges with the College of Heralds, but those badges do not bear the laurel wreath of an "official" group.